wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

   e["Distributions"][2]["Minimum"] = 0.0
   e["Distributions"][2]["Maximum"] = 1.0

-Again, with *HierarchicalLatentReference* we only need to define prototype latent variables for one individual.
+Again, with *HierarchicalReference* we only need to define prototype latent variables for one individual.
 The next code paragraph works for variable numbers of latent variables to be modeled as :code:`"Normal"`, :code:`"Log-Normal"` or :code:`"Logit-Normal"`.